 After announcing huge losses and massive job cuts, tech giant Yahoo faces an uncertain future.
 DW takes a look at the company's troubles and efforts to rescue its struggling business.

-In the final quarter of 2015, Yahoo posted a steep loss of $4.43 billion (4.05 billion euros), as a result of the hefty write-downs stemming from the company's previous acquisitions.
+The numbers are dismal: In the final quarter of 2015, Yahoo posted a steep loss of $4.43 billion (4.05 billion euros), as a result of the hefty write-downs stemming from the company's previous acquisitions.

 In a bid to turn things around, the California-based firm announced it would slash 1,500 jobs and shut down offices in five major cities across the world.